justinmahar/react-ig-embed/README.md

 | `linkText`      | `string` or `undefined` | *Optional.* The link text to show while the post loads.
 Defaults to `"View this post on Instagram"`         |
 | `processDelay`  | `number` or `undefined` | *Optional.* Delay between rendering the component and processing the embed, in milliseconds.
 Default `100`. |

+Feel free to use props such as `className` and `style` to customize the component's appearance.
+You can also target this component with CSS using the `instagram-media` class name.

 ## How It Works

 This component relies on the [Instagram embed script](https://www.instagram.com/embed.js), which is loaded once to `window` by the `IGEmbed` component using [React Helmet](https://github.com/nfl/react-helmet).